brandonmichaelgarcia/ATX-Displacement-Alert/README.md

 ## CURRENT TASKS/CHALLENGES:
-* Identify data source for new building sales.
 * Identify new building sales that are most relevant to displacement risk.
 * Identify building construction permits that are most relevant to displacement risk.
 * Idenfity methods to best weight/adjust risk factors to improve relevance.